GoogleCloudPlatform/compute-image-tools/daisy/README.md

 ## Workflow Config Overview
 A workflow is described by a JSON config file and contains information for the workflow's steps, step dependencies, GCE/GCP/GCS credentials/configuration, and file resources.
-The config has the following fields:
+The config has the following fields (**NOTE: all workflow and step field names are case-insensitive, but we suggest upper camel case.**):

 | Field Name | Type | Description |
 |-|-|-|